I – V 07:00-21:00

 Significance for health

-The albumin test in urine is an important tool for monitoring and assessing kidney health.
-Early detection of kidney dysfunction can help prevent further damage by ensuring appropriate treatment and lifestyle changes.
-Regular testing can prevent complications associated with chronic diseases and help maintain good health.
+The albumin test in urine is an important tool for monitoring and evaluating kidney health.
+Early detection of kidney dysfunction can help prevent further damage, ensuring appropriate treatment and lifestyle changes.
+Regular performance of this test can prevent complications associated with chronic diseases and help maintain good health.
 This ensures that patients can enjoy a quality and healthy life.

 Albumin in urine